Epistemology gives a Future to Complementarity in Human-AI Interactions: The Basics: Human-AI Interactions, Reliance, and Complementarity

-Formally, a prediction task $\tau$ is the datum of an input space $\mathcal X$, an output/label space $\mathcal Y$, and a pointwise loss $\ell:\mathcal Y\times \mathcal Y \to \mathbb{R}_{\ge 0}$ used to evaluate predictions against ground truth.
-Given $\tau$, a labelled dataset is a finite sample $D:=\{(x_i,y_i)\}_{i=1}^{n}$ with $x_i\in\mathcal X$ and $y_i\in\mathcal Y$.
-Typically, datasets are used to estimate performance for $\tau$ of human-AI interactions over time \citep{Hemmer2025EJIS}.
-More precisely, a \textbf{prediction-task human-AI interaction} (PT-HAI)---in symbols: $\text{PT-HAI}^{\tau}(\Pi)$---for $\tau$ is an HAI whose output $\hat y_i^{HAI}$ is the approximation (or `prediction') of the ground truth $y_i$ of any instance $(x_i,y_i)$ in a dataset $D$.
+A prediction task $\tau$ is the datum of an input space $\mathcal X$, an output/label space $\mathcal Y$, and a pointwise loss $\ell:\mathcal Y\times \mathcal Y \to \mathbb{R}_{\ge 0}$ used to evaluate predictions against ground truth.
+Given $\tau$, a labeled dataset is a finite sample $D:=\{(x_i,y_i)\}_{i=1}^{n}$ with $x_i\in\mathcal X$ and $y_i\in\mathcal Y$.
+Typically, datasets are used to estimate performance for $\tau$ of human-AI interactions over time.
+More precisely, a \emph{prediction-task human-AI interaction} (PT-HAI)---in symbols: $\text{PT-HAI}^{\tau}(\Pi)$---for $\tau$ is an HAI whose output $\hat y_i^{HAI}$ is the approximation (or prediction) of the ground truth $y_i$ of any instance $(x_i,y_i)$ in a dataset $D$.
 A $\text{PT-HAI}^{\tau}(\Pi)$ is typically instantiated over time for the same task $\tau$, under a fixed interaction protocol $\Pi$, i.e., the specification of how the human consults and integrates the AI, but on (possibly different) datasets $D_1,\dots,D_k$, where each $D_j$ is a finite sample from $\mathcal X\times\mathcal Y$.
-When unambiguous, we omit the explicit reference to $\tau$, and $\Pi$.
-In Section \ref{sub_app:formalization} in the Appendix, we provide full details on the notation of PT-HAIs.\footnote{We treat PT-HAIs as processes that can be instantiated many times over time, on different cases and datasets, and potentially by different qualified humans, while keeping the task, protocol, and the AI fixed.
+When unambiguous, we omit the explicit reference to $\tau$ and $\Pi$.\footnote{We treat PT-HAIs as processes that can be instantiated many times over time, on different cases and datasets, and potentially by different qualified humans, while keeping the task, protocol, and the AI fixed.
 We separate the process from its tokens, i.e., the interaction instances.
-This matters later, because our reliability claims introduced in Section \ref{section:compl_reliabilism} concern the process-level PT-HAI, not any single token.}
+This matters later, because our reliability claims introduced in Section \ref{section:compl_reliabilism} concern the PT-HAI, not any single token.}